iberikofer/iberikofer/README.md

 <div>
   <h4><a href="https://github.com/lezver/team-13-ice-cream" target="_blank">Ice cream</a> - First team project based on HTML and SASS, I was a developer, my section - Advantages list.</h4>
   <h4><a href="https://github.com/lezver/project-new_skill" target="_blank">Bookshelf</a> - Second team project, more about JavaScript, role - developer, section - Book modal window.</h4>
   <h4><a href="https://github.com/AndriiZlt/healthyHub-frontend" target="_blank">Healthy hub</a> - The third team project was a full-stack web page developed using React, Node, and an extensive range of libraries and services.
-I implemented my section (Dashboard) using react-chartjs-2.
-Additionally, I served as the Scrum master for the team.</h4>
+I served as a developer and the Scrum master for the team.
+My section - Dashboard(using react-chartjs-2).</h4>
 </div>

 <br>